‘The Young And The Restless’ Recap For Monday, September 3: Lily’s Trial Drama!

 After the judge adjourned to ponder the sentence, Cane asked Devon to make things right since he still had time.

-Check out Inquisitr‘s The Young and the Restless spoilers for Tuesday.
+Check out the Inquisitr‘s The Young and the Restless spoilers for Tuesday.